 you want your ocean views a bit closer, then come aboard a tour of New England’s colorful coastline and see the foliage through the eyes of a seal…well, not literally.
 Sailboats and catamarans are ship-shape and ready to take you away for a thrilling afternoon past lighthouses, islands, seas, and wildlife sanctuaries while hugging the coast for the best possible views of the trees.

 Stretch a wonderful afternoon into an unforgettable week on a fall foliage cruise.
 Premier cruise lines such as Carnival, Celebrity, Holland America, Norwegian, and Princess Cruises-offer week-long cruises that effortlessly combine comfort and splendor.
 Climb aboard and watch the turning leaves glimmer in the waves as you glide up the coast to disembark in such classic sea-towns as Boston, Halifax (Nova Scotia), St. John’s (Newfoundland), and Charlottetown (Prince Edward Island), only to end up in mesmerizing Montreal.

 As the best and most relaxing foliage tours in New England happen while someone else drives, the same can be said for your travel arrangements.
 Travel agents specialize in navigating you away from stress and into the vacation of a lifetime.

-By land, sea or air, you’re in for a spectacular show.
-You won’t be alone, however, for fall is New England’s busiest tourism season.
+By land, sea, or air, you’re in for a spectacular show.
+You won’t be alone, however, for fall in New England’s busiest tourism season.
 The good news is that there’s plenty of room for everyone, so planning ahead and selecting a tour beyond the traditional can be your ticket to ensuring a fabulous experience for you and your family.